 - Using a baking soda and water solution (more on this a little later) and the Q-tips or metal brush, clean up the connection points of the battery.
 There will probably be some corrosion around the terminals.

-- Use the clean cloth to wipe away any debris and moisture from the battery.
+- Use a clean cloth to wipe away any debris and moisture from the battery.

 - Finally, gently lift the battery out of its casing from the lawn mower and place it in a cool, dry place.

 Removing the battery is not the only way of protecting your lawn mower battery for the winter.
 You also need a good storage place.

 Keeping your battery clean is a crucial part of caring for the lawn mower battery in the winter.
 The most critical point for cleaning a lawn mower battery is any exposed parts and the battery terminals.